 - You may check the proper filling volume of each lumen as indicated on the device, or obtain instructions from the respective manufacturer.

-Feel free to download the instructions for use regarding different types of catheter lock solutions in parenteral nutrition:
+Download instructions for use for different types of catheter lock solutions in parenteral nutrition: